Call Flint Township Fire Department

 Preparing the Site

 Select a spot with easy access to water, and sheltered from prevailing winds.
 The fire should be built on mineral soil or if available a fire ring.

-Your fire should be at least 10 feet away from any logs, stumps trees or forest debris that might catch fire and 30 feet away from any structure.
+Your fire should be at least 10 feet way from any logs, stumps, trees or forest debris that might catch fire and 30 feet away from any structure.

-The space above the fire should be free from any overhanging branches.
+The space above the fire should be free form any overhanging branches.

 Manage Your Fire

 A person who starts a fire outdoors must take all necessary steps to tend the fire, keep it under control, and extinguish the fire before leaving.

 The forest is no place for a bonfire, and a small fire is easier to control and to put out.

 Do not start a fire outdoors unless conditions will allow the fire to burn safely from start to finish.